 Bed bugs can’t fly, but they have their way of gaining access into your homes.
-No matter how clean your house, maybe, bed bugs can still gain entrance to your home unknown to you.
-They can latch on to you or your items and gain entry to your house.
-You often pick up these bed bugs from public places such as;
+No matter how clean your house, bed bugs can still gain entrance to your home unknown to you.
+They can latch on to you or your items and gain entry to your home.
+You often pick up these bed bugs from public places such as:

 Once inside your home, these wingless creatures can spread quickly.
-The female bed bug with a constant supply of blood meal can lay up to about 500 eggs in her entire lifetime.
+The female bed bug with a constant supply of blood can lay up to about 500 eggs in her lifetime.

-Upon gaining entrance to your house, these tiny creatures are good when it comes to hiding in cracks, crevices and carpets.
+Upon gaining entrance to your house, these tiny creatures will comes hide in cracks, crevices and carpets.
 They prefer staying hidden as it gives them time to rest, feed and breed.

 Bed bug control

 Even though bed bugs can’t fly, it can be quite difficult to control an infestation.
 Their ability to stay hidden while they breed makes them challenging to exterminate except with the aid of a professional pest controller.
 Nature's MACE offers a Bed Bug Killer that is safe to use and effective!

 Bed bug Trap

-Bed bugs are top in everyone’s most feared house pests.
+Bed bugs are at the top of everyone’s most feared house pests.
 This is the reason why several bed bug traps and other deterrents are springing up everywhere in the market.
 These traps often provide relief for homeowners who seek a swift, cheap and straightforward solution for their bed bug infestation.
 Unfortunately, most of these DIY methods are practically ineffective against any of these pestilences.